Zackareee/EMC-Dynmap-Bot/README.md

 All commands are case sensitive.
 This resulted in the need for the TS command.

 ## Known Bugs
-If a town is named Aurora or Nova, they may not be rendered.
+If a town is named Aurora or Nova, they may not be rendered.  `fixed in flask rewrite`

 Bot does not specify if a file cannot be read via an error in the json.

-`./Dependancies/Download.py` Checks for 502 errors, however recent issues have shown checking for a 404 error may prove benefitial.
+`./Dependancies/Download.py` Checks for 502 errors, however recent issues have shown checking for a 404 error may prove benefitial. `fixed in flask rewrite`
 ## Commands
 ### .TR or .TownRender
 Renders specified town(s) on specified date(s).